MEPC commences third speculative scheme – 265,000 sq ft – at Silverstone Park

 CLICK HERE for further information about the scheme, including building specifications and contact details for appointed agents Carter Jonas and DTRE (also see below).

-The programme of works for Phase 3 will begin this week and will run until the end of the year.
+The programme of works for Phase 3 will begin this week and will run until the end of Q1, 2022.

-Barnwood Construction will be the appointed main contractor for Phase 3, having successfully overseen construction of MEPC’s Phase 1 and 2 of development on site.
+Barnwood Construction will be the appointed main contractor, having successfully overseen construction of MEPC’s Phase 1 and 2 of development on site.